Amsterdam Metro: Planned expansion

 The tram line to IJburg in the east was originally planned to be a metro line.
 For this reason, a short tunnel was constructed eastwards from Centraal Station underneath the railway lines.
 As this line was eventually constructed for tram services, the tunnel was abandoned, and there are plans to use it as part of a chocolate museum.
 There are still plans for the tram to IJburg to be upgraded to metro and connect to the nearby city of Almere.

 On completion of the north–south metro line, Amsterdam Municipality announced it was analysing a possible east–west line at a projected cost of €7 billion.

-In January 2019, CEO of Amsterdam Airport Schiphol Dick Benschop announced that agreements had been reached to extend the north–south line to the airport and Hoofddorp.
+In January 2019, the CEO of Amsterdam Airport Schiphol, Dick Benschop, announced that agreements had been reached to extend the north–south line to the airport and Hoofddorp.
 In June 2019, the province of North Holland outlined plans to extend the metro to Zaandam and Purmerend along with Schiphol and Hoofddorp.
 A station box has already been constructed for a potential underground station in Sixhaven, on the north–south line between Noorderpark and Centraal, to be opened at a later date.